thisdot/starter.dev-github-showcases/CONTRIBUTING.md

   run the code to aid their review if they want).
 - **Minimal Pull Requests** – Do not commit changes to files where there was not a new feature added or an existing feature altered.
-Files altered only to remove unused imports or change formatting should not be included in pull requests.
+Files altered only to change formatting should not be included in pull requests.
 Code authors are expected to review the files in each pull request and revert files that were only incidentally changed.
 Please make sure you also update documentation as features get changed.